seud0nym/tch-gui-unhide/utilities/README.md

  -n               Do NOT reboot.
  -p password      Set the password after reset and reboot.
 If not specified,
                     it defaults to root.
+ -s               Apply factory reset and acquire root on the passive bank,
+                    rather than the booted bank, and then switch banks after reboot.
+Firmware will also be flashed into the passive bank.
+This is the default when flashing a .pkgtb firmware into the passive bank.
  -v               Show the reset script after it has been written.
  -y               Bypass confirmation prompt (answers 'y') --no-keys-check  Bypass check for updated authorized_keys file.